rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

     datasource))
 ```

 The `setup-db` function creates the required tables in the database if they don't exist yet.
-This works fine for database migrations in small projects like this demo app, but for larger projects, consider using libraries such as [Migratus]()(my preferred migration library), [automigrate](), or [ragtime].
+This works fine for database migrations in small projects like this demo app, but for larger projects, consider using libraries such as [Migratus](https://github.com/yogthos/migratus) (my preferred library) or [Ragtime](https://github.com/weavejester/ragtime).

 ```clojure
 ;; src/acme/util.clj